Stochastic dynamics at the back of a gene drive eradication wave: Models

 \subsubsection{Drive invasion and traveling waves}

 As it is classical in spatial ecology \cite{murray2007}, we investigate the spatial invasion of the drive allele by means of traveling waves.
-We seek stationary solutions in a reference frame moving at speed $\vc$ (``\textbf{co}'' stands for \textbf{co}ntinuous model),
+We seek stationary solutions in a reference frame moving at speed $\vc$ (``\textbf{co}'' stands for \textbf{co}ntinuous model). \lk{To this end, we perform the change of variable $z = x-\vc t$:}

 Plugging this particular shape of a solution in \eqref{eq:par_ger_nD_nW}, we deduce the following pair of equations for the traveling wave profiles ($\N{D}$, $\N{W}$):

 We impose the following conditions: